Christmas crisis: £4100 vet bill for dog who ate turkey

 How can it be prevented:

-Never feed your pet any turkey, chicken or other poultry bones.
+Never feed your pet any cooked bones.
 They splinter into sharp points that will easily pierce the stomach or intestines.

 The cat who swallowed tinsel